Appealing Planning Decisions

 Note that the information package is a public document and may be viewed by anyone who requests it, subject to removal of any personal information contained in the package.

+When the Board hears an appeal, it may only make a decision based on the information that is in the information package and any additional information accepted at the hearing.
 The Board may accept new information at the hearing, but it may require additional time to review the information, which could delay a decision.
 The Board may also choose not to accept new information; therefore, it is important to provide sufficient information before the hearing to inform the Board of your position.

 Appeal Against the Decision of the Subdivision Authority

-Most appeals will be heard by the Subdivision and Development Appeal Board.
-This Board consists of 3-5 residents of the Beaver County region who have been appointed by Council and are trained in the hearing process.
-You will be given an opportunity to object to a member of the Board if you feel that member cannot make an objective decision due to a pecuniary interest or a perception of bias.
+Most appeals will be heard by the SDAB (see exceptions below).
+This Board consists of 3-5 residents of the Beaver County region who have been appointed by the County, town and village Councils and are trained in the hearing process.
+You will be given an opportunity at the appeal hearing to object to a member of the Board if you feel that member cannot make an objective decision due to a pecuniary interest or a perception of bias.

-If the proposed subdivision is adjacent to the bed and shore of a river, stream or other body of water, a Provincial highway, a wastewater treatment plant, or a landfill, your appeal will be heard by the Municipal Government Board.
-This Board is established under the Municipal Government Act and consists of members appointed by an Order in Council based on past experience and knowledge in a variety of different fields.
-The appeal panel generally consists of a presiding officer and includes 1 or 2 Board members.
+If the proposed subdivision is adjacent to the bed and shore of a river, stream, or other body of water, a Provincial highway, a wastewater treatment plant, a landfill, or other area in which the Provincial Government has an interest, your appeal will be heard by the LPRT.
+The LPRT was established by Provincial legislation and its members are appointed by the Lieutenant Governor in Council.
+The appeal panel generally consists of a presiding officer and 2 Board members.

 When the Board hears an appeal, it may only make a decision based on the information that is in the information package and any additional information accepted at the hearing.
+The Board may accept new information at the hearing, but it may require additional time to review the information, which could delay a decision.
+The Board may also choose not to accept new information; therefore, it is important to provide sufficient information before the hearing to inform the Board of your position.

 The Board will hear from the Subdivision Authority, the appellant, and other parties affected by the decision of the Subdivision Authority.
 If you are not the applicant, the Board may ask you to prove that you are affected by the Subdivision Authority's decision before it allows you to make a presentation.